Tinche/uapi/docs/handlers.md

 ### _uapi_ ResponseExceptions

 Any raised instances of {class}`uapi.ResponseException` will be caught and transformed into a proper response.
-Like any exception, ResponseExceptions short-circuit handlers so they can be useful for validation and middleware.
+Like any exception, `ResponseExceptions` short-circuit handlers so they can be useful for validation and middleware.
-In other cases, simply returning a response instead is cheaper and usually more type-safe.
+In other cases, simply returning a response is faster and usually more type-safe.

 ResponseExceptions contain instances of _uapi_ status code classes and so can return rich response data, just like any normal response.